FAQ about Managed Service for MySQL®

 Can I manage a cluster using SQL commands?

-There are some restrictions for cluster management using SQL commands.
+There are some restrictions on cluster management using SQL commands.
 For more information, see SQL command limits.

 How do I reduce the size of a disk?

-You can create a new cluster with less storage and migrate the data to it.
+You can create a new cluster with smaller storage and migrate your data to it.

 How do I increase the size of a disk?

-To increase the size of non-replicated SSD storage, restore the cluster from a backup and set the required size.
+If you need it increased, restore the cluster from a backup and set the appropriate size.

 You can check the disk type in the management console